 If you default on a secured debt, like a mortgage or auto loan, you could lose your home or your car.
 The lender doesn't usually have to sue you to repossess property that secures a loan.

-Default is a serious situation that you should try to avoid.
-Often, you can by staying in contact with the lender and working out a solution together.
-It’s possible to negotiate with your creditors.
-For instance, your creditor may be willing to reduce your payments, mark your account current so you don’t have to catch up, or allow you to skip a certain number of payments.
+If other concessions might help you, ask your creditor to reduce your payments, mark your account current so you don’t have to catch up, or let you skip a certain number of payments.

 Contact your creditor right away if you can’t afford your payment.
 Ask for forbearance or to make a smaller payment.
 Don’t just send a partial payment without an agreement in place.